AdobeDocs/campaign-standard.en/help/sending/using/about-deliverability.md

 Use the features offered by Adobe Campaign to monitor your deliverability.

-Adobe Campaign allows you to check how your deliveries are performing through a set of built-in real-time indicators.
-For example, you can check the number of messages that are successfully executed, sent and delivered.
-You can also verify the number of messages that have been opened and the number of messages/links that have been clicked.

-You can also build fully customizable and real-time reports for improved insight on your deliveries.
+Adobe Campaign allows you to check how your deliveries are performing through a set of built-in real-time indicators. <!--For example, you can check the number of messages that are successfully executed, sent and delivered.
+You can also verify the number of messages that have been opened and the number of messages/links that have been clicked.-->You can also build fully customizable and real-time reports for improved insight on your deliveries.

 For more on this, refer to the following sections: